MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Queue
 ----

-To show suffecient knowledge of Queue I will use my 03_Queue_Lab the link is https://github.com/kosirjm/03_Queue_Lab
+To show suffecient knowledge of a Queue I will use my 03_Queue_Lab the link is https://github.com/kosirjm/03_Queue_Lab

 You can see demonstration of the test code working at https://www.youtube.com/watch?v=sWNuNIQbCug